sk-121/morpheus_ansible/roles/lin_install_ha_morpheus/README.md

 lin_install_3node_HA_morpheus
 =========================

-This ansible role will deploy a 3 node HA Morpheus cluster.
+This ansible role will deploy a HA Morpheus cluster.
 The goal is to install all parts of morphues to a working state.

 ### Requirements
 Currently Morpheus requires some network setup for the 3 node install.